 New Zealand’s first telegraph line – between Lyttelton and Christchurch – was set up by the Canterbury provincial government in 1862.
+British military engineers built a line between Auckland and Drury that opened in June 1863, just before the Waikato War began.
 By 1865 the southern telegraph line extended from Invercargill, via Dunedin and Christchurch, to the Hurunui river in North Canterbury.

 In 1866 the link across Cook Strait was laid.
-Development of the North Island network was delayed by opposition from hostile Māori.
+Development of the North Island network was delayed by opposition from some Māori.
 The Wellington–Auckland line was not fully operational until 1872.
-With the help of sympathetic Māori and the use of military redoubts, a route through Napier, Taupō and Tauranga was used.
+With the assistance of Māori allies and the use of military redoubts, the route ran via Napier, Taupō and Tauranga.

 It was a near disaster when the telegraph cable being laid across Cook Strait in 1866 fouled.
 A huge knot of rope tangled in the cable-laying drum.
 Wheels broke, and pieces flew into the air and thundered down on the deck.

 In February 1876 the Eastern Extension Company laid cable between La Perouse, New South Wales and Wakapuaka near Nelson.
 The New South Wales and New Zealand governments subsidised the cost.
 Connections overland via Adelaide and Darwin, and undersea via Java and Suez, allowed telegraphic contact with London the same year.

 At first telegrams to London cost 15 shillings per word (around $100 in 2009 terms), and those to Australia cost 1s.
 6d.
 Most telegraph use was by government officials and businesses.